The Mysterious Beauty of Berber Jewelry

 Born in Oran, Algeria, and with residence in Marrakech, Morocco – both French colonies at the time – Saint Laurent was greatly inspired by Berber culture growing up.
-His unforgettable “Berber Women of Morocco” collection was an international success, to the point that it earned him a museum.
-In 2017 Yves Saint Laurent museum was inaugurated in Marrakech in honor of a legendary designer.
+His unforgettable “Berber Women of Morocco” collection was an international success, to an extent that it earned him a museum.
+In 2017 Yves Saint Laurent Museum was inaugurated in Marrakech in honor of a legendary designer.
 It exhibits more than 600 Berber items from his collection.

 Gucci is another fashion giant who embraced Berber jewelry in its spring/summer 2019 Cruise collection and celebrated it across runways.

 It’s hard to find concluding words for Berber jewelry.
 Somehow it escapes the definition.
 It immortalizes specific time and place, people and events.
 Yet it’s a timeless art.
-It has a presence but it’s elusive.
+It has a presence but it’s elusive nonetheless.
 It’s a living contrast.
-It’s an art in all its glory!
+It’s art in all its glory!

 Until next time,